Q: How do I apply?

 - Application Forms

 Job applications must be made on forms or in the manner described by the Human Resources Manager or designee.
-All applications must be completed in full and signed by the person applying (with the exception of electronically submitted applications which are signed during the interview process).
-The Human Resources Department will not process any application which is not fully completed.
+All applications must be completed in full and submitted by the person applying.
+The Human Resources Department will reject any application which is not fully completed.

 - Disqualification of Applications

-The Human Resources Manager or designee may reject an application, or after examination, may disqualify or remove the applicant's name from an eligible list, if the applicant:
+The Human Resources Manager or designee may reject an application, or after examination, may disqualify or remove the applicant's name from an eligibility list, if the applicant:

 - Has made false statements of any material fact, or practiced any deception or fraud on the application, declarations or in securing eligibility or appointment;